-BUS300 • Topics in Business and Administration (offered occasionally) 3 credits
+BUS300 • Topics in Business and Administration

 Special topics in business, particularly as they relate to current issues and contemporary developments.
 Specific topics and prerequisites announced in advance of registration.
 Prerequisite: Related courses as specified.

 BUS306 • Public Administration

 How public policy is put into effect through the administrative agencies of government, the management problems of such agencies, and their relations with the public.
 Prerequisite: POS100 American Politics and Government recommended.
 (Carries cross-credit in political science.)